aspides-js/chromTools/_sources/usage.rst.txt

 In the output two plots are generated, ``mmplot.jpg`` and ``completeplot.jpg``.

 ``completeplot`` shows the proportion of marks found, plotted against the read number.
 ``mmplot`` gives an indication of the saturation point of the dataset, i.e. the proportion of marks present.
 The more complete a dataset is, the more accurate this will be.
-It also gives
+It also gives an indication of the read number at which the proportion is roughly half of the saturation point

-In the plot below, you can see an example of a complete dataset.
+In this plot, you can see an example of a complete dataset.
 Here, the proportion of marks has reached a plateau where even with the addition of more reads, there is not an increase in information.
 Therefore, this indicates that the dataset represents the totality of possible marks.

 .. image:: _static/img/goodcplt.jpg
   :width: 50%